DeepEyes-AI/bi-metabase/docs/developers-guide/driver-changelog.md

   a suitable temporal unit conversion keyword for `field`, `param-type` and the given driver.
 The resulting keyword will be used to call the corresponding `metabase.driver.sql.query-processor/date` implementation to convert the `field`.
   Returns `nil` if the conversion is not necessary for this `field` and `param-type` combination.

+- The multimethod `metabase.driver.sql-jdbc.execute/inject-remark` has been added.
+It allows JDBC-based drivers to override the default behavior of how SQL query remarks are added to queries (prepending them as a comment).

+- The arity of multimethod `metabase.driver.sql-jdbc.sync.interface/fallback-metadata-query` has been updated from 3 to 4,
+  it now takes an additional `db` argument.
+The new function arguments are: `[driver db-name-or-nil schema table]`.

 ## Metabase 0.47.0